Armenian Nuclear Power Plant: History

 The ANPP complex consists of two units.
 The first unit was activated on 22 December 1976, and the second on 5 January 1980.

 Following public pressure after the Spitak Earthquake in 1988, the Council of Ministers of the Soviet Union decided to shut down the existing two units.

 After the fall of the USSR, Armenia had a period of energy scarcity and the government decided to reopen the plant.
 Ahead of the reopening, the Armenian government invited leading international companies to discuss and recommend solutions for potential earthquakes.
-After lengthy discussions, they developed a solution and subsequently unit 2 restarted on 5 November 1995, six years after being shut down.
-This resulted in vast increases in the Armenian power supply, allowing power to be used day and night.
+After lengthy discussions, they developed a solution with Russian help and subsequently unit 2 restarted on 5 November 1995, six years after being shut down.
+This resulted in large increases in the Armenian generation capacity, allowing power to be used day and night.

 ANPP is operated by CJSC HAEK (Closed Joint Stock Company Armenian Atomic Power Plant), according to the ratification of the Republic of Armenia on the usage of nuclear energy.

 The principal goal of this company has been stated to be the ability to produce safe and cost-efficient energy.